It was the year of— Well, it was the year of the first celebrity wedding. That’s all you really need to know.

 This, of course, was all rubbish.
 But, at the end of the day, Consuelo loved her mother and wished her no bodily harm.
 She unlocked her door.

 . . .
-And with tears pooling in her eyes, nineteen-year-old Consuelo married Marlborough, a man who disliked Americans.
+With tears pooling in her eyes, nineteen-year-old Consuelo married Marlborough, a man who disliked Americans.
 Her humiliation was furthered when Marlborough informed her of his mistress during their honeymoon.

 Her marriage only deteriorated from there.

-Despite her marriage of inconvenience, Consuelo found her footing in England.
-She was a cherished confidant to Winston Churchill, her cousin by marriage.
+Despite life at home, Consuelo found her footing in society.
+She was a cherished confidant to Winston Churchill.
 She was a great advocate to the war relief effort and donated her home to the cause.
-Overall, she was a highly respected lady in every sense of the word.
+She was a highly respected lady.
+Period.

-When I began listening to her “tell-all” book The Glitter and The Gold, I was looking forward to Consuelo giving a written dressing down of Alva and Marlborough.
+When I began listening to her “tell-all” book The Glitter and The Gold, I was looking forward to Consuelo giving a written dressing down to Alva and Marlborough.

 I was pleasantly disappointed.